THE GARDENS

-The gardens at One Pochick are the heart of the estate and open for residents to explore, gather, or simply sit and enjoy.
-The space is professionally managed as a potager, or French kitchen garden, combining ornamental beauty with vegetable, fruit, herb, and tea cultivation and drawing on centuries-old practices.
+The gardens are the heart of the estate and open for residents to explore.
+Professionally managed as a potager, or French kitchen garden, the gardens’ stewardship draws on centuries-old practices to combine ornamental beauty with vegetable, fruit, herb, and tea cultivation.

-Harvests grown with organic methods are shared weekly from June through mid-autumn, and often into November with late plantings timed for Thanksgiving.
+Weekly harvests are shared with guests from June through mid-autumn, often for Thanksgiving.
 Custom crop plans can be tailored to resident preferences, whether for personal use or in collaboration with personal chefs.
-Guests frequently arrange garden-to-table meals—from casual lunches under the pergola to evening gatherings at the residences or in the function barn.
+Residents frequently arrange garden-to-table meals—from casual lunches under the pergola to evening gatherings at the homes or under the tusk in the barn.

-Each of four garden sections reflects a different design approach and plays a unique role in the crop plan.
+Each garden section has its unique role in the annual crop plan.

-The upper garden, shaded by a pergola inspired by early Nantucket architecture, was designed to entertain and produce featuring a counter table for 12 centered around our edible flower garden.
-Upper garden perimeter plantings focus on short season crops ready from June including a variety of greens for salad, select vegetables and both edible and decorative flowers, with some herbs and teas.
+The upper garden, shaded by a pergola inspired by early Nantucket architecture, was designed to entertain and produce featuring a counter table for 12 centered around an edible flower garden.
+Upper garden perimeter plantings focus on short season crops including a variety of greens for salad, select vegetables and both edible and decorative flowers, with some herbs and teas.

 The lower garden is primarily used to grow long season crops such as tomatoes, husk cherries, sweet and hot peppers, snap peas, string beans, broccoli, cauliflower, garlic, onions, shallots, brussels sprouts, carrots, fennel and potatoes as well as decorative flowers, seasonal squash, zucchini, watermelon, cantaloupe, and cucumbers.